Nissan Leaf hatchback - Reliability & safety

 In theory, electric models should be more reliable and easier to maintain, and the original Nissan Leaf proved this to be the case

 The latest Leaf has been on sale since early 2018, and has now started to feature in our annual Driver Power survey results.
-Nissan finished eleventh in our 2019 Driver Power survey, with an average of 19.5% of owners reporting a fault within the first year of ownership.
+The Leaf finished 40th in our 2021 Driver Power survey, while the Nissan brand came 18th out of 29 manufacturers.
+Both those results are slightly worse than in our 2020 survey.

 A top Euro NCAP safety score is good news, accomplished thanks to advanced semi-autonomous driver-assistance features.